jb55/bitcointap/README.md

 ## Status

-This is current WORK IN PROGRESS.
-It does not work yet.
+This is currently a WORK IN PROGRESS, but it works(ish)!

 - [x] switch from nats to mpsc channel
 - [x] cli tool with json events